727800350/note/latex/computer/r.md

 When bumping up against memory limits, you can also store our data externally and use specialized analysis routines.

 ## Storing data outside of RAM
-There are several packages available for storing data outside of R's main memory.
+There are several packages available for storing data outside of R main memory.
 The strategy involves storing data in external databases or in binary flat files on disk, and then accessing portions as they are needed.

 - ff Provides data structures that are stored on disk but behave as if they were in RAM.